 - Ensure the yard is also free of debris

 - Pet Food

 - Ensure that all pet food is seal away in a container made of glass or metal.

-- Firewood stacks can and will be used as a shelter, therefore, ensure that it is far away from the home.
+- Firewood stacks can and will be used as a shelter; therefore, ensure that it is far away from your home.

-Now armed with a strong defensive, act!
+Now that you are armed with proper and effective defensive techniques, act!
 Following these steps in this guide will help you protect yourself and your family from disease and other illnesses that rats carry.
 If you are worried that you may have an infestation or have questions, call Accurate Pest Control!
 Your pest issues are our pest issues, and we will handle the situation without putting you or your family at risk!
-To find out more about Accurate Pest Control, visit our About Us page!